calefrey/polyxtal2d/README.md

-Requirements:

-* Scipy
-* matplotlib
+# Polycrystal 2D Research Repository

-Before committing, format using the Black formatter
+Before committing, format using the Black formatting tool (`pip install black`)

-To get absolute references (using coordinates) out of the abaqus .rpy files instead of by "mesh number", run the following in the command window

-`session.journalOptions.setValues(replayGeometry=COORDINATE, recoverGeometry=COORDINATE)`

-To get references using the native python syntax (lists, etc) enter the following in the command window

-`session.journalOptions.setValues(replayGeometry=INDEX)`
+For more information, see the [wiki](https://gitlab.com/mmod1/polyxtal2d/-/wikis/home)